40Digits/wordpress-starter-theme/README.md

 ####modules/

 When you think [modules/](https://github.com/40Digits/forty-sass/tree/master/modules), it's not necessarily what you'd expect them to be.
-They're not modules from an Object Oriented Programming approach, instead think of modules as alittle extras that add to your application.
+They're not modules from an Object Oriented Programming approach, instead think of modules as a little extras that add to your application.
 Not every project will require a grid, nor will most project require keyframes.
 That being said, you are free to include these as you fit.

 ####variables/